All the Bad Stuff on One Page

 Because if they get smooshed by a truck and they are wearing a numbered wristband that our records show belongs to you, we won’t know the difference (because them smooshed and you smooshed look pretty much the same...) and we will call YOUR family and tell them that YOU are DEAD, DEAD, DEAD!
 (Try explaining THAT ONE at Thanksgiving dinner!)

 When the new rider checks in, they simply say, “I’m riding for Jim Smith, but my name is...”
 They can pick any distance or check-in location, no matter what you specified when you signed up.
 They get whatever extra-goodies you signed up for -- if you registered for transportation back home, they get it.
-If you bought a Medium racing jersey, they get a Medium (only) racing jersey.
 If they need to change options like return transport we can usually work it out -- the more advance notice they can give us the better, please.

 S.A.G.
 (Bike Rescue) -- What it Can and Can Not Do